Self-Supervised Learning of Time Series Representation via Diffusion Process and Imputation-Interpolation-Forecasting Mask: Conclusion

 \section{Conclusion}

 In this paper, we propose TSDE, a novel SSL framework for TSRL.
 TSDE, the first of its kind, effectively harnesses a diffusion process, conditioned on an innovative dual-orthogonal Transformer encoder architecture with a crossover mechanism, and employs a unique IIF mask strategy.
 Our comprehensive experiments across diverse TS analysis tasks, including imputation, interpolation, forecasting, anomaly detection, classification, and clustering, demonstrate TSDE's superior performance compared to state-of-the-art models.
 Specifically, TSDE shows remarkable results in handling MTS data with high missing rates and various complexities, thus validating its effectiveness in capturing the intricate MTS dynamics.
 Moreover, TSDE not only significantly accelerates inference speed but also showcases its versatile embeddings through qualitative visualizations, encapsulating key MTS characteristics.
 This positions TSDE as a robust, efficient, and versatile advancement in MTS representation learning, suitable for a wide range of MTS tasks.
-Future work will focus on enabling the pretrained TSDE to execute IIF tasks independently, without the need for the diffusion block.
+Future work will focus on several key directions to address the limitation of slower inference for IIF tasks.
+Particularly, we will explore simplifying TSDE's architecture with a simple MLP without the need for the diffusion block, enabling the pretrained TSDE to execute IIF tasks independently.